Spring training: Other spring training sites

-While Florida and Arizona now host all Major League Baseball teams for spring training, this has not always been the case.
+While Florida and Arizona host all Major League Baseball teams for spring training, this has not always been the case.
 Especially in the early 20th century, baseball clubs did not build facilities dedicated to spring training and would use local facilities in various cities, sometimes changing spring training sites on an annual basis.
-The Cleveland Indians, for example, held spring trainings in seven different cities – including New Orleans, Dallas, and Macon, Georgia – between 1902 and 1922.
+The Cleveland Indians, for example, held spring training in seven different cities – including New Orleans, Dallas, and Macon, Georgia – between 1902 and 1922.
 This was not uncommon at the time.

 The New York Giants likely built the first "permanent" spring training facility in Marlin, Texas.
 The Giants trained in Marlin from 1908 to 1918 and built Emerson Park and adjacent parks for spring training activities.
 The city of Marlin deeded the land to the ballclub.
 During World War II, most teams held an abbreviated spring training within easy reach of their cities.
 In order to conserve rail transport during the war, 1943's Spring Training was limited to an area east of the Mississippi River and north of the Ohio River.
 The Chicago White Sox held camp in French Lick, Indiana; the Washington Senators in College Park, Maryland; and the New York Yankees in Asbury Park, New Jersey.

 After World War II, some teams trained outside of the United States.
 The Brooklyn Dodgers trained in Havana, Cuba in 1947 and 1949, and in the Dominican Republic in 1948.
 The New York Yankees also trained in the early 1950s in Cuba and the Dominican Republic.
-Spring training camps and games were also held in Hawaii, Puerto Rico, and various cities of northern Mexico, sometimes by visiting major league teams in the 1950s and 1960s.
+Spring training camps and games were also held in Hawaii, Puerto Rico, and northern Mexico, sometimes by visiting major league teams in the 1950s and 1960s.

 Before and shortly after big league baseball reached the West Coast, a number of teams trained in the state of California or along the state line.
 The Chicago Cubs trained on Catalina Island in the 1920s, '30s, and '40s.
-For example, early in their history, the then-California Angels held spring training in Palm Springs, California from 1961 to 1993, the San Diego Padres in Yuma, Arizona from 1969 to 1993, the Oakland Athletics in Las Vegas, Nevada in the 1970s, and various major league teams had trained in El Centro, Riverside, and San Bernardino.
+Early in their history, the then-California Angels held spring training in Palm Springs, California from 1961 to 1993, the San Diego Padres in Yuma, Arizona from 1969 to 1993, the Oakland Athletics in Las Vegas, Nevada in the 1970s, and other major league teams had trained in El Centro, Riverside, and San Bernardino.